twiessner/terraform-azure-private-dns/README.md

 # Introduction

 ![Overview](./private-dns-hub-spoke.png)
-> Note: This repo implements `Option A` the new approach using the [Azure Private DNS Resolver](https://learn.microsoft.com/en-us/azure/dns/dns-private-resolver-overview).
+> Note: This repo implements `Option B` the new approach using the [Azure Private DNS Resolver](https://learn.microsoft.com/en-us/azure/dns/dns-private-resolver-overview).

 # Steps to reproduce